Tiberian Hebrew

 Tiberian Hebrew is the canonical pronunciation of the Hebrew Bible (Tanakh) committed to writing by Masoretic scholars living in the Jewish community of Tiberias in ancient Galilee c.
-750–950 CE under the Abbasid Caliphate.
+750–950 AD under the Abbasid Caliphate.
 They wrote in the form of Tiberian vocalization, which employed diacritics added to the Hebrew letters: vowel signs and consonant diacritics (nequdot) and the so-called accents (two related systems of cantillation signs or te'amim).
 These together with the marginal notes masora magna and masora parva make up the Tiberian apparatus.

 Although the written vowels and accents came into use in around 750 CE, the oral tradition that they reflect is many centuries older, with ancient roots.